-A. SBA regulations at 13 CFR §Part 103 govern the activities of Agents, the disclosure of fees, and the circumstances that would result in revocation or suspension.

-- 1. Agent (13 CFR §103.1(a)) - a) SBA defines an "Agent" to mean an authorized representative, including an attorney, accountant, consultant, packager, lender service provider, or any other person representing an applicant or participant by conducting business with SBA. - b) For lender service providers SBA approves the written agreement between the lender and the lender service provider, thus SBA Form 159(7a) is not required for the services provided by the lender service provider to the lender.
-(13 CFR §103.5(c)) Fees paid by the lender to the lender service provider cannot be passed onto the Small Business Applicant. - c) For all other Agents paid by either a Small Business Applicant or a lender, a SBA Form 159(7a) must be completed and signed by the Small Business Applicant and the lender.
+- A. SBA regulations at 13 CFR Part 103 govern the activities of Agents, the disclosure of fees, and the circumstances that would result in revocation or suspension. - 1.
+Agent -(13 CFR 103.1(a)) - a) SBA defines an "Agent" to mean an authorized representative, including an attorney, accountant, consultant, packager, lender service provider, or any other person representing an applicant or participant by conducting business with SBA. - b) For lender service providers SBA approves the written agreement between the lender and the lender service provider, thus SBA Form 159(7a) is not required for the services provided by the lender service provider to the lender.
+(13 CFR 103.5(c)) Fees paid by the lender to the lender service provider cannot be passed onto the Small Business Applicant other than for reasonable costs associated with assisting the Small Business Applicant with its portion of the application (loan packaging). - c) For all other Agents paid by either a Small Business Applicant or a lender, an SBA Form 159(7a) must be completed and signed by the Small Business Applicant and the lender.
 For each Agent paid by the Small Business Applicant to assist it in connection with its application, the Agent also must complete and sign the form.
 When an Agent is paid by the lender, the lender must identify the Agent on SBA Form 159(7a) and the lender and Small Business Applicant must sign the form. - d) The only situation where an Agent can receive compensation from both the lender and the Small Business Applicant is when the Agent is providing different services by providing packaging services to the Small Business Applicant and receiving a referral fee from the lender.
-(13 CFR §103.4(g)) - e) The SBA does not allow contingency fees (fees paid only if the loan is approved) or charges for services which are not reasonably necessary in connection with an application. - 2.
-Referral Agents (13 CFR §103.1(f))
+(13 CFR 103.4(g)) - e) The SBA does not allow contingency fees (fees paid only if the loan is approved) or charges for services which are not reasonably necessary in connection with an application. - 2.
+Referral Agents (13 CFR 103.1(f))